Birthdate: December 28, 1896

 Peel was seconded to the International Civil Aviation Organization (ICAO) in 1981 to prepare its course (Ml) on the training of Flight Dispatchers and Operations Officers.
 As an aviation consultant, he prepared a "Manual of Guidance for Member States on the Preparation of Operations Manuals" for ICAO, and developed the IATA M10 course "Flight Operations and Management".
 He was also responsible for the script and development of visual aids when Air Canada obtained a contract for the de Havilland Dash-8 audio-visual training program.
 Using lATA's Program for Developing Nations, he assisted the management of airlines from twenty countries to improve the safety and efficiency of their flying operations.
 He retired in 1989.

-Ronald Peel was inducted as a Member of Canada's Aviation Hall of Fame in 1991 at a ceremony held in Edmonton, Alberta.
+Ronald Peel was inducted as a Member of Canada's Aviation Hall of Fame in 1991 at a ceremony held in Edmonton, Alberta and sadly passed away just before his 98th birthday on February 10, 2020.

 Birthdate: August 17, 1893